TheTimidShade/TTS-Emission/README.md

 ## Changelog
 Read below for complete changelog history.

+### 25/07/2021
+- AI units can now be protected by whitelisted protection equipment the same as players.

 ### 20/07/2021
 - Fixed some sounds playing at incorrect height when player is on buildings.
 - Adjusted length of lightning flashes.